GARV-k/T2ICount/README.md

 ## Train
 Once you have prepared the data and the pretrained weights of SD1.5, you can train the model using the following command.

 (Tips: You could try 1e-4 for learning rate if you couldn't get nice results with lr=5e-5.
-You could also try to reduce the batch-size to 8.)
+You could also try to reduce the weight_decay to 5e-5.
+We have tested the reproducibility of this code and obtained consistent results, the training log is provided along with the reproduced model.)
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --content exp --crop-size 384 --concat-size 224 --data-dir data/FSC --batch-size 16 --lr 5e-5 --weight-decay 1e-4
 ```